 - Basic hygiene promotion activities, and provision of basic hygiene kits inclusive of menstrual hygiene management (MHM) kits for women and girls; and

-- Provision of WASH services (latrines, boreholes) in displacement sites in the Lake region and the South.
+- Provision of WASH services (latrines, boreholes) in displacement sites in the Lake region and the east and south for returnees.

 IOM WASH activities will be implemented ensuring that the Disability Index (DI) is mainstreamed in all these activities, the needs of PWD are identified during assessment exercises, the infrastructure developed is accessible to PWD, and a constant effort is taken to further strengthen the DI of IOM’s WASH activities.

-- IDPs in protracted displaced in Lake Province and South of Chad as well as local communities in which they reside;
+- IDPs in protracted, displaced situations in Lake Province, the east and south of Chad as well as local communities in which they reside;

 - Fragile communities, including herder and farmer communities and gold mining areas; and